Ctenophorus parviceps

 Ctenophorus parviceps, commonly known as the Gnaraloo heath dragon or northwestern heath dragon is a species of agamid lizard occurring in pale coastal sands and shell grit with open heaths and beach spinifex, between the North West Cape and Carnarvon, Western Australia and on Bernier Island.
-The Gnaraloo Heath Dragon (Ctenophorus Parviceps) is a lizard that can be found along the coast of Western Australia between Exmouth Gulf and Shark Bay, and is also known as the Northwestern Heath Dragon.
+The Gnaraloo heath dragon (Ctenophorus parviceps) is a lizard that can be found along the coast of Western Australia between Exmouth Gulf and Shark Bay, and is also known as the northwestern heath dragon.
 It is native to Australia and usually inhabits sandy coastal dunes.
-The species’ longevity is 3–50 years and its population density is extremely low.
-The Gnaraloo Heath Dragon is a member of the Agamidae family, which contains 15 genera.
+The species' longevity is 3–50 years and its population density is extremely low.
+The Gnaraloo heath dragon is a member of the Agamidae family, which contains 15 genera.
 The lizard is under the Ctenophorus genus which has up to 33 species.
 This genus shows the most morphological and ecological diversity out of the three large agamid genera.
 83% of the lizards in this genus lack a crest, while 17% possess crests.
 They are smaller than most agamids but do have relatively large heads.
-The Gnaraloo Heath Dragon can be differentiated from related species by a series of spines on the tail's base, a pale-grey brown broad vertebral band along its back, and hour-glass bars extending upwards to meet the pale vertebral band.
+The Gnaraloo heath dragon can be differentiated from related species by a series of spines on the tail's base, a pale-grey brown broad vertebral band along its back, and hour-glass bars extending upwards to meet the pale vertebral band.
 It is usually 45mm in terms of length, measuring from snout to vent.

 Description

-The Gnaraloo Heath Dragon is a relatively slender lizard with a small head and a neck narrower than its head.
+The Gnaraloo heath dragon is a relatively slender lizard with a small head and a neck narrower than its head.
 Its flanks and sides are darker brown and its scales are strongly keeled.
 The hindlimb is roughly 70% of the snout-vent length and the tail is about 150%.
 The body shape of this terrestrial lizard, like the rest of its taxa, is made for fast movement and foraging open areas.

-The Gnaraloo Heath Dragon has a dark pattern and numerous pores, usually 24–36.
+The Gnaraloo heath dragon has a dark pattern and numerous pores, usually 24–36.
 Male and female lizards can be distinguished by the number of pores.
 Males have 8-10 pre-anal pores and females have 16-25 femoral pores.
-Within the Ctenophorus genus, each species’ male and female lizards can also be distinguished by color patterns.
+Within the Ctenophorus genus, each species' male and female lizards can also be distinguished by colour patterns.
 Intricate patterns are found more in males as these patterns correlate with selection for male sexual signals.
-Their color also often varies with age, seasonal or temperate changes.
+Their colour also often varies with age, seasonal or temperate changes.

 It is a terrestrial diurnal reptile and occupies hummock grassland, low open shrubland, tall shrubland and sandy coastal dunes.
 Most Ctenophorus lizards do not burrow to retreat, but instead retreat to rock crevices.
-The Gnaraloo Heath Dragon reproduces via oviparity.
+The Gnaraloo heath dragon reproduces via oviparity.
 This process, egg-laying, is an inherited mode of reproduction for all vertebrates.
 Although its population density is exceptionally low, the longevity of the species is average and 15 species in the Ctenophorus genus are only believed to be imperiled rather than endangered.
-The Ctenophorus Parviceps is not listed for conservation concern, but is threatened by habitat loss and degradation, climate change, death on roads, feral predators, cane toads, and emerging diseases.
+The Ctenophorus parviceps is not listed for conservation concern, but is threatened by habitat loss and degradation, climate change, death on roads, feral predators, cane toads, and emerging diseases.